vfaraji89/automation-flows-simit-to-croissant-logic/docs/simit-to-croissant-deck.md

 | 🔄 **Transition** | Iteration | AI Agent, prompts | Refine and optimize |
 | 🔐 **Hardening** | Security | RBAC, isolation | Enterprise-ready |
 | 🥐 **Croissant** | Scale | Sub-workflows, memory | Full automation empire |

----

-## 🚀 Next Steps

-1. **Start Simple** – Pick one pain point and automate it
-2. **Iterate** – Refine based on real usage
-3. **Secure** – Implement RBAC and self-hosting
-4. **Scale** – Expand to multi-agent architectures
-5. **Share** – Contribute to the community

----

-*"The best automation is the one that solves a real problem today, while being architected for the challenges of tomorrow."*

-— The Simit-to-Croissant Philosophy